PythonOT/POT/README.md

 # POT: Python Optimal Transport library
-Python Optimal Transport library

-This Python library is an open source implementation of several functions that allow to solve optimal transport problems in Python.
+This open source Python library provide several solvers for optimization problems related to Optimal Transport for signal, image processing and machine learning.

 It provides the following solvers:
 * Linear program (LP) OT solver/ Earth Movers Distance (using code from Antoine Rolet and Nicolas Bonneel [1]).
 * Entropic regularization OT solver  with Sinkhorn Knopp Algorithm [2].
 * Bregman projections for Wasserstein barycenter [3] and unmixing [4].
 * Optimal transport for domain adaptation with group lasso regularization [5]
-* Conditional gradient and Generalized conditional gradient for regularized OT [5].
+* Conditional gradient [6] and Generalized conditional gradient for regularized OT [7].

 Some demonstrations (both in Python and Jupyter Notebook Format) are available in the examples folder.